Zerah Colburn (engineer and writer): Personal life

 Colburn was the nephew of his namesake, Zerah Colburn, a noted arithmetical prodigy.

 In 1853 Colburn married Adelaide Felecita Driggs, 12 years his senior.
 They had a daughter, Sarah Pearl.
-For some reason, he became estranged from his wife whereupon Colburn bigamously married Elizabeth Suzanna Browning from London in New York in September 1860.
-He went through a second marriage ceremony with Elizabeth, this time in London in 1864 which led to his sacking from The Engineer.
+He became estranged from his wife whereupon Colburn bigamously married Elizabeth Suzanna Browning from London in New York in September 1860.
+He went through a second marriage ceremony with Elizabeth, this time in London in 1864, which led to his sacking from The Engineer.

 Colburn had a career of breakneck speed; he was a restless man, quick of brain and quick of temper; he fell into jobs and fell in with people, but then throughout his life, fell out with them too.

 Ultimately overwork, an addiction to laudanum, alcohol and poor financial management took their toll.
 But Colburn suffered from another flaw.
 Following his numerous visits to the 1867 Paris Exhibition on behalf of Engineering, where he contracted syphilis, he became increasingly delighted by London prostitutes whose pleasures he much enjoyed.
 In the divorce petition filed against him by his wife Elizabeth, Colburn is accused of infecting her with syphilis, physical abuse, and adultery with five different prostitutes.
-Colburn, sensing the impending shame offered by Fleet Street journalists and their diligence to seek out and publish the truth, became depressed and reckless, leading to his return to the U.S. – where he found himself disowned by his wife Adelaide Felicita Colburn and daughter Sarah Pearl – and eventual suicide at age 38.
+Colburn, sensing the impending shame offered by Fleet Street journalists and their diligence to seek out and publish the truth, became depressed and reckless, leading to his return to the U.S. – where he was disowned by his first wife Adelaide Felicita Colburn and daughter Sarah Pearl.

+Colburn committed suicide at age 38.
 He was discovered near death by two boys taking their dog for a walk in Tudor's Pear Orchard, Belmont, Massachusetts, with a derringer in his hand.